Max-Meldrum/dsp/README.md

 - [ ] Time, clocks, and the ordering of events in a distributed system
 - [ ] The Byzantine Generals Problem
 - [ ] Unreliable failure detectors for reliable distributed systems
+- [ ] Linearizability: A Correctness Condition for Concurrent Objects

 ## Consensus/Replication